trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.hdfs.authentication.type=KERBEROS
     hive.hdfs.presto.principal=hdfs@EXAMPLE.COM
-    hive.hdfs.presto.keytab=/etc/presto/hdfs.keytab
+    hive.hdfs.presto.keytab=/etc/trino/hdfs.keytab

-When the authentication type is ``KERBEROS``, Presto accesses HDFS as the principal specified by the ``hive.hdfs.presto.principal`` property.
-Presto authenticates this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.
+When the authentication type is ``KERBEROS``, Trino accesses HDFS as the principal specified by the ``hive.hdfs.presto.principal`` property.
+Trino authenticates this principal using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.

-Keytab files must be distributed to every node in the cluster that runs Presto.
+Keytab files must be distributed to every node in the cluster that runs Trino.

 :ref:`Additional Information About Keytab Files.<hive-security-additional-keytab>`